Madesh3/Madesh3/README.md

 # 🚀 Madesh Thevar | Innovator & Software Engineer
 **Entrepreneur | AI Engineer | Visionary**

 Hi there!
-I’m a software engineer passionate about AI—not to replace you, but to make you 100x smarter and more efficient.
+I’m a software engineer passionate about AI not to replace you, but to make you 100x smarter and more efficient.

 I’m always cooking up something 🧑‍🍳!